krishna23-45/Pendulum-Simulation/README.md

 If you have any questions or suggestions, feel free to reach out or open an issue.

 ## Demo Video
-Check out the project demo video on YouTube: [Demo Video Link]
+Check out the project demo video on YouTube: https://www.youtube.com/watch?v=McOcbGHyAWA

 Thank you for exploring this project!
 Consider starring the repository if you found it helpful.